eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 *Clients* can publish and subscribe to data Topics in the DDS Global Data Space.

 *eProsima Micro XRCE-DDS* provides you with a C API to create *eProsima Micro XRCE-DDS Clients* application.
-All functions needed to set up the *Client* can be found into ``client.h`` header.
+All functions needed to set up the *Client* can be found in ``client.h`` header.
-This is the only header you need to include.
+That is the only header you need to include.

 Profiles
 --------

 The *Client* library follows a profile concept that enables to choose, add or remove some features in configuration time.
-This allows to customize the *Client* library size, if there are features that are not used.
+That allows customizing the *Client* library size, if there are features that are not used.
 The profiles can be chosen in ``client.config`` and start with the prefix ``PROFILE``.
 As part of these profiles, you can choose between several transport layers.
 Communication with the *Agent* is done through the transport you choose.